parapluu/Concuerror/docs/index.md

 In short, you need a test that is **terminating** (ideally in any scheduling of the processes) and **closed** (does not require any inputs).

-Systematic testing (unlike stress-testing) does not encourage (or require) the use of too many processes! **All** schedulings of the test will be explored, so "the simpler, the better"!
+Systematic testing (unlike stress-testing) does not encourage (or require) the use of too many processes!
+**All** schedulings of the test will be explored, so "the simpler, the better"!

-Once you have such a test, all you have to do is compile your code and invoke Concuerror from your shell, specifying the module and function that contains your test:
+Once you have such a test,
+all you have to do is compile your code as usual (preferably with `debug_info`) and then invoke Concuerror from your shell, specifying the module and function that contains your test:

 {% highlight bash %}
 $ concuerror -m my_module -t my_test